The History of South Georgia Medical Center

 In July of 2007, SGMC introduced the multimillion dollar, software, automation and consulting services agreement with McKesson, one of the leading healthcare services corporations in the nation.
 SGMC decided to implement several of its products such as the Horizon Emergency Care Tracking board, the Horizon Emergency Care Documentation, Horizon Admin RX, and the Horizon Physician Portal.

 A new Emergency Department opened to the public on August 27, 2007.
-The department houses 40 plus beds including a chest pain unit.
-The exciting renovation and expansion of this sector of the hospital brought greater care to the Valdosta-Lowndes county community.
+The department houses 40 plus treatment beds including a clinical decision unit.
+The exciting renovation and expansion of this sector of the hospital brought greater care to the Valdosta-Lowndes County community.
+For the day the doors opened, the ED saw increased patient volumes.

 One and a half million dollars was given to Hospice of South Georgia and the Langdale Hospice house in August of 2008.
-This gift was given by Mr. J.Y.
+This gift was given by J.Y.
 Brooks, Jr. in honor of his wife Louise Brooks.
-The money was put into an Endowment Fund to ensure the gift continues to grow.
+The money was put into an Endowment Fund to ensure the gift continues to grow to benefit hospice services.

-Early 2009 welcomed the opening of a couple of changes on SGMC's campus.
-The Professional Building opened housing the Cardiac Rehabilitation Center along with the Walk-in lab.
-They Surgery Center's doors were also opened.
+Early 2009 welcomed the opening of a couple of new buildings on SGMC’s campus.
+The Professional Building opened housing condominium style office space for affiliated physicians along with the Walk-in lab.
+The Surgery Center, located adjacent to the Professional Building, offers convenience and state-of-the-art, same-day surgery facilities.

-The Pearlman Cancer Center continues to serve growing numbers of patients.
-The Center's medical staff has grown to a total of six—one radiation oncologist and five medical oncologist/hematologists.
+Opened in 1995, the Pearlman Cancer Center continues to serve growing numbers of patients.
+The Center’s medical staff has grown to a total of five, one medical oncologist and four hematologists/medical oncologists.
 To serve increasing numbers of cancer patients, the Pearlman Cancer Center was renovated to increase clinical square footage for radiation oncology in 2009.
 The infusion area and laboratory were expanded in late 2010.
-A complete facelift, including new paint, carpet and furniture was completed late 2011.
-The Infusion Room in the Center is undergoing expansion to add an additional 6,000 square feet.
+A complete facelift, including new paint, carpet and furniture was completed in 2012.

-To address the need for additional patient and employee parking, SGMC worked with the City to place partial funding for a parking deck on the Special purpose Local Option Sales tax referendum.
-In 2012, a new, 600 space, five-story parking deck will open on the Patterson Street side of the hospital.
-The deck will attach to the front Cafeteria hallway to provide more secure access to our facility.
+To address the need for patient and employee parking, SGMC worked with the City to place partial funding (approximately $2 million) for a parking deck on the Special Purpose Local Option Sales tax referendum.
+In 2012, a new 600 space, five-story parking deck will open on the Patterson Street side of the hospital.
+The proposed deck will attach to the front Cafeteria hallway to provide more secure access to our facility.

-Smith Northview Hospital joined the SGMC family on September 1, 2011.
-The 45-bed facility located at 4280 North Valdosta Road, was purchased from for-profit Ameris Health for approximately $55 million.
-Smith Northview operates as a Campus of South Georgia Medical Center.
+Smith Northview Hospital joined the SGMC family on September, 1, 2011.
+The 45-bed facility located at 4280 North Valdosta Road was purchased from for-profit Ameris Health for approximately $55 million.
+Smith Northview will operate as a campus of South Georgia Medical Center.